 Some career areas have lots of apprenticeship opportunities available (e.g. engineering, IT and business) and across different levels of study, whereas others have very few.
-Compare the numbers of apprenticeship starts on the slide.

 Data also shows us that more than half the number of apprenticeship starters were already working for the employer before becoming apprentices, so you may have to take other steps, such as getting an entry level job, before you can secure the apprenticeship.